cardmeister/cardmeister.github.io/README.md

 > are two different flavours of Custom Elements which (in this case) do the same.
 > You can pick the **one** that suits your application.
 Or use them both in one page: [https://cardmeister.github.io](https://cardmeister.github.io)

-💡 requires a <a href="https://www.webcomponents.org/polyfills">polyfill</a> in Safari, because Apple does not want to implement this part of the spec.
+💡 requires a <a href="https://www.webcomponents.org/polyfills">polyfill</a> in Safari, because Apple did not implement this part of the spec.
+See [Liskov substitution principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle)

 💡 declaration **must be** all lowercase!